anonymous2159-sys/CRDT-Redis/README.md

 * **[type]linsert L prev id content font size color property** : Add a new element *id* after *prev* into the list *L*, with the content *content*, and the initial properties *font* *size* *color* and *property*(bitmap that encodes bold, italic and underline).
 If *prev* is "null", it means insert the element at the beginning of the list.
 If *prev* is "readd", it means to re-add the element that is previously added and then removed, and restore its position.
 * **[type]lupdate L id type value** : Update the *type* property with *value* for element *id* in list *L*.
 * **[type]lrem L id** : Remove element *id* from the list *L*.

+Note that the insert operation should always insert a unique new element with a designated position (i.e. *prev* element), or a previously added element with "readd" being its *prev*.
+Otherwise it is undefined behavior.

+This is reasonable that for collaborative text editing, the newly inserted element (characters, words, ...) should always be unique.
+And the "readd" semantics, which may be used for undo/redo scenarios, means that you have seen the element.
+The element has been added at least from a global perspective.

+## Folders Of This Repo

+* *redis-6.0.5* : The CRDT-Redis source code.
+The main part of this repo.
+* *experiment* : Simple test and experimental evaluation for CRDT-Redis.
+  * Simple config, run and test.
+  * Randomized testing.
+  * Manual MET test.
+  * Experimental evaluation of memory overhead and consistency.
+* *MET* : Model-based explorative testing for CRDT-Redis.
+* *document* : Some technical papers of CRDT-Redis.

+You may find more info in the *readme.md* of the corresponding folders.